onsdagens/hippo-programmer/fpga/README.md

 The memory can be programmed (in tests we use [ftdaye](https://github.com/onsdagens/ftdaye), you can refer to example `ftdaye_mpsse`, for an idea on how to work with this.).

+By pressing button 2, the byte 'hA7 is written to the current memory location.

 Since programming is bytewise, to test the word-wide interface, the memory can also be "defaced" via the button interface.
-By pressing button 2, 'h0DEFACED is written to the current memory address.
+By pressing button 3, 'h0DEFACED is written to the current memory address.

 We intend to eventually extend upon `ftdaye` to make it more usable, for now this is future work.